-NASA has built a new websiteσελίδα where he reports daily the meteorological conditions on the planet Mars.
+NASA has built a new website where it reports daily the meteorological conditions on the planet Mars.

-NASA in the context of InSight Shipment made one new site for the weather of the planet Mars, where it will surely be "fun for meteorologists".
-For the rest of us ordinary people, it's a daily reminder that the planet Mars if not downright inhospitable, it is at least excessively cold.
+NASA in the context of InSight Shipment made one new site for the weather of the planet Mars, where it will definitely be "fun for meteorologists".
+For other ordinary people like us, it's a daily reminder that the planet Mars, if not completely immaculate, is at least too cold.

 The site reports daily weather reports giving temperature, atmospheric pressure and wind speed.
 The data collection comes from InSight, the NASA spacecraft currently near the red planet's equator.